learn-co-curriculum/dsc-image-classification-lab/README.md

 In order to input the data into our standard pipeline, you'll need to organize the image files into a nested folder structure.
-At the top level will be a folder for the training data, a folder for the validation data, and a folder for the testing data.
+At the top level will be a folder for the training data, a folder for the validation data, and a folder for the test data.
 Within these top directory folders, you'll then need to create a folder for each of the categorical classes (in this case, dog breeds).
 Finally, within these category folders you'll then place each of the associated image files.
-To save time, do this for just 3 of the dog breeds such as 'boston_bull', 'toy_poodle', and 'scottish_deerhound'.
+To save time, do this for just 3 of the dog breeds such as `'boston_bull'`, `'toy_poodle'`, and `'scottish_deerhound'`.

 You're nested file structure should look like this:
 * train
-    * category1
+    * category_1
-    * category2
+    * category_2
-    * category3
+    * category_3
     ...
 * val
-    * category1
+    * category_1
-    * category2
+    * category_2
-    * category3
+    * category_3
     ...
 * test
-    * category1
+    * category_1
-    * category2
+    * category_2
-    * category3
+    * category_3
     ...

-> **Hint**: To do this, you can use the `os` module which will you to use execute many common bash commands straight from your python interpreter.
+> **Hint**: To do this, you can use the `os` module which will you can use to execute many common bash commands straight from your python interpreter.
 For example, here's how you could make a new folder:

 ```python
 import os
 os.mkdir('New_Folder_Name')
 ```
-Start by creating top level folders for the train, validation and test sets.
-Then, use your pandas dataframe to split the example images for each breed of dog into a 80% train set, and 10% validation and test sets.
-Use `os.path.join()` with the information from the dataframe to construct the relevant file path.
+Start by creating top level folders for the train, validation, and test sets.
+Then, use your pandas DataFrame to split the example images for each breed of dog into a 80% train set, and 10% validation and test sets.
+Use `os.path.join()` with the information from the DataFrame to construct the relevant file path.
 With this, place the relevant images using the `shutil.copy()` into the appropriate directory.

 >> **Note**: It is worthwhile to try this exercise on your own, but you can also use the images stored under the `'data_org_subset/'` folder of this repository, in which the Kaggle dataset has already been subset and preprocessed.